Home icon Free Home Survey

 What is the ideal bath temperature?

-Running the perfect bath isn’t as difficult as it might seem, but you might be wondering how hot a bath should be.
+Running the perfect bath isn’t as difficult as it might seem, but you might be wondering how hot the average bath temperature should be.
 The ideal temperature for a bath should be a few degrees above body temperature.
-The human body sits at a temperature of around 37 degrees, so ideally your bath should be between 40-45 degrees.
+The human body sits at a temperature of around 37 degrees, so ideally the temperature of your bath should be between 40-45 degrees.
 Some elements of this will, of course, come down to personal preference and may change slightly based on your body temperature and room temperature.

-It’s important to note that the ideal temperature for babies and elderly people varies from this temperature range.
+It’s important to note that the perfect bath temperature for babies and elderly people varies from this temperature range.
 For these groups, water temperature should be closer to body temperature, at around 37-38 degrees.

 Benefits of a warm bath

-Now that we know the ideal temperature for a bath, let’s take a look at some of the benefits that have been attributed to taking a warm bath.
+Now that we know the perfect temperature for a bath, let’s take a look at some of the benefits that it offers.

 • A warm bath approximately 90 minutes before bed promotes better sleep helping to regulate your circadian rhythm